Date:

 Development:

 In March 2024 the Government of Alberta announced the creation of the first training program for Physician Assistants in Alberta at the University of Calgary.
-This two-year training program will welcome its first class of students in August 2024.
+This two-year training program will welcome its first class of 20 students in August 2024.
 Program enrollment will grow by 20 students per year over the next three years.

 Prior to this announcement, 53 Physician Assistants worked in the province.
 The profession was regulated by the College of Physicians and Surgeons of Alberta in 2013.
 The RMA expects this announcement to have a positive and significant impact on the number of Physician Assistants who practice in the province.
+Program entry requirements dictate that “prior client-facing health experiences,” which may suggest any physician assistants will not be new healthcare workers, but healthcare workers with a new skill set and capacity.

-While this is an extremely positive step taken by the Government of Alberta, it does not speak to all of the asks in resolution ER1-24S.
-For example, the announcement does not introduce a model that ensures Physician Assistants will work in interdisciplinary team-based practices with physicians, that they focus exclusively on comprehensive practice, or that any of the training seats be reserved for rural applicants.
+While this is an extremely positive step taken by the Government of Alberta, it does not address the full scope of resolution ER1-24S.
+For example, Physician Assistants must work in an interdisciplinary team as they are required to be supervised by a Physician.
+RMA is not aware of a program requirement that the University of Calgary Physician Assistant program reserve any of the training seats for rural applicants.

 Given the partial fulfillment of this resolutions asks, the RMA assigns this resolution a status of Accepted in Part.
 RMA will continue to advocate for the increased presence of Physician Assistants in rural comprehensive practice and will monitor the new program.